 CWW offers several awards and scholarships, including a $500 scholarship for seniors who major in Creative Writing, a scholarship for juniors who major or minor in Creative Writing, and an international literary award.

 The CWW offers students an opportunity to acquire skills to become Arts Managers, Event Managers and Program Coordinators.

 What We Do at CWW

-- Encourages writers at Salem College to strengthen their writing skills through coursework in creative writing; learn editing and publishing skills through work for the College literary magazine, Incunabula; and to learn the skills of art management, by helping to organize readings, workshops, and panel discussions sponsored by the Center;
+Encourages writers at Salem College to strengthen their writing skills through coursework in creative writing; to learn editing and publishing skills both through coursework and via work for the various College publications;

-- Underwrites a January Term writer-in-residence (Monica A. Hand, 2014) and a full-year writer-in-residence;
+Underwrites a January Term writer-in-residence and a full-year writer-in-residence;

 Organizes readings, craft talks, and panels, which are free and open to the public.